FusionAuth/fusionauth-site/site/_posts/2021-01-07-gnap-next-gen-oauth.md

 ---
 layout: blog-post
 title: GNAP, the next generation of OAuth
-description: What is GNAP and why should you care?
+description: What is GNAP, how does it fit in with OAuth, and why should you care?
 image: blogs/custom-admin-registration-form/manage-custom-user-profile-data-in-th-fusionauth-admin.png
 author: Dan Moore
 category: blog